 For Parker, the investment in mobile test rigs located in different environmental conditions throughout the world is a vital part of its commitment to assure its filtration solutions perform predictably and reliably when installed.
 Combined with decades of real-world experience in power generation applications, the information is used to hone the design of filters to provide the level of protection required for the latest, high-efficiency GT technology.

-For power plant operators, knowing filters will perform without surprises and give the peace of mind that both machinery and power output levels have the optimum protection for ongoing, smooth plant operation.
+For power plant operators, knowing filters will perform without surprises gives the peace of mind that both machinery and power output levels have the optimum protection for ongoing, smooth plant operation.